Behaviour Management - Overview

 Heads of Learning Area

-The Student Services Team aims to create a supportive learning environment by attending to students’ individual and collective emotional and social needs.
-The Student Services team is responsible for providing teaching staff with information about students which may affect or influence learning outcomes and behaviour.
-Year Coordinators are responsible for providing teachers with written and verbal feedback about students arising from progress reports and parental case conferences.
+The Student Central Team aims to create a supportive learning environment by attending to students’ individual and collective emotional and social needs.
+The Student Central team is responsible for providing teaching staff with information about students which may affect or influence learning outcomes and behaviour.
+House Leaders are responsible for providing teachers with written and verbal feedback about students arising from progress reports and parental case conferences.

 The role of the Associate Principals is to assist the Principal in the leadership, management and administration of the Behaviour Management Policy.
-Associate Principals have overall responsibility for coordinating and implementing the behaviour management of students in particular year groups.
+Associate Principals have overall responsibility for coordinating and implementing the behaviour management of students in particular year groups and may delegate this role to the Program Coordinators where appropriate.

 The Principal is required to organise the school to ensure that the Behaviour Management Policy operates within the requirements of the Education Act and the Regulations and Policies of the Department of Education.
 The Principal makes final decisions regarding suspensions and exclusion of students.